-1. Decisions reserved to a Mayoral 2.
-Decisions which may be taken by the Decision (MD) Form Mayor at the ASF Mayoral Board • Any novel, contentious or repercussive • The ASF Mayoral Board reserve the decisions, and any decisions referred to right to refer any decisions outlined MD by the ASF Mayoral Board. above to the formal MD process. • Any proposals that require amendments following consideration at an ASF Mayoral Board meeting. • Any matters not covered in this table and not agreed as 'operational' as set out in the 'Schedule of Officer Responsibilities' in the ASF Assurance Framework are to be decided by MD.
+Decisions reserved to a Mayoral Decision (MD) Form 2.
+Decisions which may be taken by the Mayor at the ASF Mayoral Board consideration at an ASF Mayoral Board meeting.
+Any matters not covered in this table and not agreed as 'operational' as set out in the 'Schedule of Officer Responsibilities' in the ASF Assurance Framework are to be decided by MD.